pEEcor/swiftui-pager/README.md

 with the following features:

 - Scrubbing while draging on the page indicator
-- Scrolling of page indicator when too small
+- Scrolling of dots inside page indicator when too small
 - Full freedom to customize the appearance of the page indicator

 ## Installation via SPM